Basic Training in Surgical Ophthalmology

 Overview

-The national Specialist Training Programme in Surgical Ophthalmology is seven years in duration.
-The curriculum is competence-based and consists of three years basic training (BST1, BST2 & BST3) and four years higher training (HST4, HST5, HST6, HST7).
+The Specialist Training Programme in Surgical Ophthalmology is seven years in duration.
+The curriculum is competence-based and consists of three years basic training and four years higher training.

 Surgical ophthalmology refers to ophthalmologists who perform microsurgical intraocular operations, such as cataract extraction surgery or retinal detachment repair surgery.
-Although the eye is a very small organ there are numerous subspecialties in ophthalmology including Cataract and Refractive Surgery, Paediatric Ophthalmology & Strabismus, Corneal and External Diseases, Glaucoma, Vitreoretinal surgery, medical retina and ocular oncology, Neuro-ophthalmology, Oculoplastics & Orbital / lacrimal disorders
+Subspecialties in surgical ophthalmology include but are not limited to Cataract and Refractive Surgery, Paediatric Ophthalmology and Strabismus, Corneal and External Diseases, Glaucoma, Vitreoretinal surgery, Medical Retina and Ocular Oncology, Neuro-ophthalmology, Oculoplastics and Orbital / Lacrimal Disorders.

 Application & Entry

-- Applicant Guide ICO NTP Basic Specialist Training in Ophthalmology
+- ICO Basic Specialist Training Guidance Document of Applicants 2026

 - Eligibility for Trainee Specialist Division